ccorsi/learning/resume/agile.md

 This does not imply that that is all there is to it.
 It only means that the above are some that I have used but it does not imply that I would not be open to other techniques in the future.
 The main thing is that one needs to be keep in mind that agility also implies being open minded.
 This is what I think is the most important point of using agile techniques.
-This does imply that you just use the next big thing blindly, you need to investigate it to insure that it does offer an improvement over what you are currently using.
+This doesn't imply that you just use the next big thing blindly, you need to investigate it to insure that it does offer an improvement over what you are currently using.

 {% comment %}